 3 measuring 12 inches

-Next I screwed the brackets to the top side of each board with my little drill.
-If you’re worried about splitting the wood, you can drill pilot holes before drilling in your screws.
-You can also attach the brackets under the boards.
-It’s a matter of preference.
-In hindsight, I would’ve placed them under to avoid interference with items on the shelves.
+Next my husband screwed the brackets to the top side of each board with the electric screwdriver.
+If you’re worried about splitting the wood you can drill pilot holes before drilling in your screws.

 When hanging the shelves to the wall, you can use a level before you mark your drill holes.
 Your stud finder can help you locate studs.
 You can drill your wood screws directly into the stud (no anchor needed).

 If you don’t have a stud where you want to mount a bracket, you can drill an anchor into the wall and then drill your screw into the anchor.

 To create the corner shelf concept, we mounted all the small shelves on one wall and butted them against the long shelves on the adjacent wall.